vikas-singh369/namaste-dsa-notes/warm-up/reverse-integer/ReadMe.md

 ## Approach
-my approach is
+my approach is to reverse the number
-1. store the original value `original`
+1. store the original: save x  value in `original`
-2. absolute the value the
+2. absolute the value of x `x = Math.abs(x)` because i want to handle negative numbers by converting them into positive, and after reversing the number i will restore the sign.

 3. reverse
 ```
 initilize rev = 0;

 while(x>0){
   let rem = x % 10;
   rev = (rev*10) + rem
   x = x/10
 }

 4. restore the sign if rev = original < 0? : -rev : rev

 limit = 2^31